A Comprehensive Guide to Redefining Your Brand

 I’ve learned that we are reinventing ourselves all the time, whether we are taking note of this or not.
 As we’re reinventing or redefining who we are our desires and needs shift as well.
 I knew I was changing on an internal level when I had a deep eagerness to take on new challenges and dedicate my time to more meaningful work – work I felt connected to on a soul level.
 I’ve worked in content marketing and digital content management for the last 7 or 8 years.
 Outside of my love of marketing I’ve always been very passionate about space planning, design and fashion.
 Two things I could count on as a child, 1.
 My mom dressing me nice and 2.
 Our home was always very well decorated.
 I spent the last 4 ½ years working as a Content Manager at a commercial furniture dealer.
-I had no idea why God had to lead me there or what it would spark in me, but I rode it out.
+I had no idea why God had to led me there or what it would spark in me, but I rode it out.
 One day in a meeting my manager at the time asked me, “Why do you work here?
 You’re so talented.
 You should really be somewhere being an interior designer, running your own business.”
 I didn’t know at the time, but she had planted a seed.

 While I felt I had exhausted my time where I was from a professional standpoint, all along, every day I was working around designers, sale reps, getting exposure in the business and learning skills having to do with design, textiles, space planning etc. I was sitting right in an interior design goldmine every day and didn’t realize it until I left the company.
-And although I am no longer there, all that I have learned I’ve carried with me to venture out on my own and start a new venture of my own.
-As I am building out the interior decorating aspect of my company from scratch I sit very thankful of the opportunities I have been presented with.
+And although I am no longer there, all that I have learned I’ve carried with me to venture out and start a new venture of my own.
+As I am building out the interior design aspect of my company from scratch I sit very thankful of the opportunities I have been presented with.
 When I was going through a rough patch at my last job someone told me, “It feels tough right now but one day you’ll look up and it’ll all make sense.
 You needed this experience for a reason.”
 And now, it is all coming full circle.
-It lead me to pursue a passion of mine that I didn’t think twice about really investing into up until now.
+It led me to pursue a passion of mine that I didn’t think twice about really investing into up until now.
 It’s the best decision I’ve ever made.
 It’s the happiest that I have ever been.

 It’s been like entering a new relationship and falling in love for the first time or giving birth to a child and watching it grow.
 It feels good.
 But, I am very much aware that the beginning stages will come with many challenges.
 It will require a lot of hard work, dedication and minimal distractions.
 It also means redefining my brand a bit and integrating this new venture into a brand that I’ve strategically built over the last 6 years.
 If you’ve been thinking about a transition but you’re not too sure where to start, I’ve compiled a list of some of the very first steps I took when it came time to redefining my brand.